LLNL/merlin/README.md

 1. The scientist describes her HPC workflow as a maestro DAG (directed acyclic graph) "spec" file `workflow.yaml`
-2. They then send it to the persistent server `merlin run workflow.yaml` .
+2. She then sends it to the persistent server `merlin run workflow.yaml` .
 Merlin translates the file into tasks.
-3. Merlin workers appear in batch HPC allocations that issue the command `merlin run-workers workflow.yaml`.
+3. The scientist submits a job request to her HPC center.
+These jobs ask for workers via the command `merlin run-workers workflow.yaml`.
+4. Coffee break.
-4. These workers pull work from the queue and make calls to flux to get the appropraite resources.
+5. As jobs stand up, they pull work from the queue, making calls to flux to get the necessary HPC resources.
-5. Later, workers on a different allocation, with GPU resources connect to the server and contribute to processing the workload
+5. Later, workers on a different allocation, with GPU resources connect to the server and contribute to processing the workload.

 The central queue server deals with task dependencies and keeps the workers fed.